-Film Specific is an ecosystem that provides independent filmmakers with the tools, intelligence and know-how to accelerate the financing and distribution of their films.
+Film Specific is an ecosystem providing independent filmmakers with the critical intelligence and know how to accelerate the financing and distribution of their films.

 Film Specific Membership is a specialized coaching community and educational resource for independent filmmakers who want to accelerate the financing and distribution of their projects.

 We provide a global network of filmmakers tools for learning and growing, market insights and intelligence, critical guidance and a collaborative community.

 Film Specific Consulting offers advisory services for both independent filmmakers and investors, connecting your projects with the best opportunities to bring them to market.
 We work to marry great projects with the right financing and distribution to create better and more viable opportunities for all involved.

 Based in Los Angeles.
 Serving filmmakers across the globe.

 Stacey Parks has over 16 years experience in independent film as a sales agent, producer, and consultant for independent filmmakers.
 She is the author of "The Insider's Guide to Independent Film Distribution" (2012 Focal Press), now in its second edition and considered to be an essential handbook for independent filmmakers seeking production and distribution insight for their films.

 Stacey is also the founder of FilmSpecific.com, a training and consultancy organization for independent filmmakers focused on exploring financing and distribution models to maximize opportunities for their films in the international marketplace.
 Since it's launch in 2007, FilmSpecific.com has become a trusted resource amongst independent filmmakers with an active community of over 10,000, from all corners of the globe.
 FilmSpecific.com has been named by Moviemaker Magazine as "one of the 50 best websites for moviemakers", and, more recently, "one of the top 25 websites that filmmakers need to know about".
 Additionally, she founded StartupFilmmaker.com where she writes extensively on how to make movies that sell.